viperproject/gobra-book/src/maps.md

 ```

-Mutation is prevented by by exhaling a small constant permission amount to the map before the loop.
+Mutation is prevented by exhaling a small constant permission amount to the map before the loop.
-As a consequence, wildcard permission does not suffice:
+As a consequence, the wildcard permission amount is insufficient:
 ``` go
 // @ requires acc(m, _)
 // @ requires len(m) > 0